jlmuni/ethdenver2022/projects.md

 ### web3 Project List

-*A list of projects relevant to me, with whom I'm interested in meeting.
-I created this for several friends and me to reference, aiding with organization as we scope web3 projects of interest.*
+*A list of projects with whom I'm interested in meeting.
+I created this for friends and for myself to reference, aiding with organization as we scope web3 projects of relevance.*

 >#### Full ETHDenver Agenda: [Schedule](https://ethdenver.sched.com/artist/cameron255)